Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 ### List of business directory entries

 The user interface contains a list of entries in the business directory.
-If no record exists yet, the list is empty.

 ![Business Directory](../Assets/BusinessDirectory.png "Business Directory")